docker/docs/desktop/dev-environments.md

 ## Start a Dev Environment from a local folder

-You can also start a Dev Environments from local code you have on your machine.
+You can also start a Dev Environment from local code on your machine.

-1. Click **Create** to open the create dialog box.
-Then move to **Local folder** tab, and click **Select directory** to select the root of the code you want ot work on.
+1. Click **Create** to open the **Create a Dev Environment** dialog.
+Select the **Local Folder** tab, and click **Select directory** to open the root of the code that you would like to work on.
 2. Now, click **Create**.

     This creates a Dev Environment using your local folder, and bind-mounts your local code in the Dev Environment.
 Finally, it opens VS Code inside the Dev Environment container.

 > **Note**
 >
 > When using a local folder for a Dev Environment, file changes are synchronized between your Dev Environment container and your local files.
-This can affect performances inside the container, depending on the number of files in your local folder and operations performed in the container.
+This can affect the performance inside the container, depending on the number of files in your local folder and the operations performed in the container.

 ## Known issues